rhaslund/labguides/vbr-9.5u3/module-04/content.md

 17. [] Click the **OK** button.
 18. [] Click the **Next** button on the **Destination** step.
 19. [] Verify that **Remote Repository** is selected as the **Repository for replica metadata** then lower **Restore points to keep** to +++3+++.
 > Note: It is generally recommended to store replica metadata in a repository that is close to the source proxy, however, Scale-out Backup Repositories are not a supported target for replication job metadata.

 20. [] Keep the default settings and click the **Next** button on the  **Data Transfer** step.
 21. [] Tick the **Map replicas to existing VMs** check box.
-> Note: Note: In the classroom lab, we prepared an existing replica of the Tiny-Veeam VM.
+> Note: In the classroom lab, we prepared an existing replica of the Tiny-Veeam VM.
 You can map it to the newly created replica job to avoid processing a full replica again.

 22. [] Select **Tiny-Veeam**.
 23. [] Click the **Edit...** button.